ConocoPhillips: February 2017 to January 2021

 In May 2020, the company sold its assets in Northern Australia to Santos Limited for $1.39 billion.

-In July 2020, the company announced the acquisition of acreage in the Montney Formation in Canada for $75 million.
+In July 2020, the company announced the acquisition of acreage in the Montney Formation in Canada for $375 million.

 On 1 August 2020, Steinar Våge who has been with the ConocoPhillips company since 1988, was elected into the position of President for ConocoPhillips Europe, Middle East and North Africa.
-He was previously the Senior Vice President of Global Operations, Wells and Projects at the corporate headquarters in Huston, United States, and is now located in Stravanger where the main office is located.
+He was previously the Senior Vice President of Global Operations, Wells and Projects at the corporate headquarters in Houston, United States, and is now located in Stavanger, where the main office is located.

 Due to the COVID-19 pandemic in 2020, ConocoPhillips had to reduce its production in May as the price of oil in North Slope, which stood at about $10 per barrel at the end of April, rose to $40 per barrel.

-On October 19, 2020, ConocoPhillips announced it will buy Concho Resources for $9.7 bln.
-The purchase will make it the third largest energy company currently operating a substantial presence in the oil-rich Permian Basin.

 In December 2020, ConocoPhillips made the largest discovery of oil for the year, between 75.5 million and 201 million barrels in the Slagugle well.
 Executive Vice President Matt Fox, stated that this was the fourth successful exploration well to be found on the Norwegian continental shelf in the past 16 months.

-The acquisition of Concho Resources was confirmed in January 2021, after shareholders from both companies announced the approval.
-ConocoPhillips chairman and chief executive officer, Ryan Lance, stated that the acquisition should lead to a structural change in the industry which is essential for investors.
-The company expects to be able to provide affordable energy to the world, generate large returns, and demonstrate ESG Leadership.
+In January 2021, the company acquired Concho Resources, an operator in the Permian Basin, for $9.7 billion.